omarakhmedov-web/payeeproof/README.md

 ## Current product focus

-This API contract is for the **B2B pre-send verification** product.
+This API contract covers **pre-send verification** for payout workflows.

-Recovery guidance exists as a separate public/product path and is **not** part of the current pilot API offer.
+Recovery guidance is a separate product path and is not included in this API surface.

 ## What the API returns